steven-aj/steven-aj.github.io/src/content/posts/are-we-a-good-fit.md

 ---
+status: published
 title: Are We a Good Fit?
 date: 11/07/2023
+author: Steven Johnson
 excerpt: Learn a bit more about me before getting in touch
 cover: /assets/covers/jigsaw-cube.jpeg
 categories:
   - employment
   - about me
 ---

 ### Reasons We Might Be